sylphrena0/lycospswebsite/README.md

     Gatsby should create [/public/](/public/), which you should copy onto the Lycoming Site directory, overwriting any conflicts.
       - Note: don't delete the content in the drive and copy the new files.
 The live version contains backups from before our migration to React, photos used by the History embed, and a copy of [/static/SigmaPiSigmaFetch.js](/static/SigmaPiSigmaFetch.js) in [/public/sigmapisigma/](/public/sigmapisigma/), which fixes an error in the build.

+    The updates should display on the website.
+You can refresh the site without caching by refreshing your browser with `Ctrl + Shift + R`.

+    Push any updates to GitHub for future webmasters.
+VsCode has build-in git support, just open the source control tab with`Ctrl + Shift + G`, enter your commit message, hit commit, then sync to send your updates to GitHub.
+Ensure you never comitt your credentials to this repository, as it is public.

 ## **Detailed Project Overview:**

 Section will be added at a later point.